 Inspiration: it makes your eyes wide and your brain start ticking.
 Most importantly, it’s a powerful force to drive new ideas.

 If you’re looking for inspiration for a graphic design project, there’s no better way to motivate yourself than to see good design in action.

 Between imagining the technology that’s pushing us into the future and challemikenging the boundaries of visual communication, designers are an integral part of a fast-paced world that’s changing all around us.

 We wanted to share with you our pick of awesome designers that inspire and excite us to keep our creative juices flowing.

 We love finding new talent!
 Is there anyone we missed that you think should be added to this list?
 Leave your thoughts in the comments below!

 Hailing from Detroit, Aaron Draplin is a self-taught graphic designer who discovered his talent during a snowboarding stint at the age of 19.
 After spending two years on the slopes reading a bunch of books about design, he scored his first design gig creating snowboard graphics, marking the beginning of a prolific career in design.
-See him here taking on a logo design challenge for education company Lynda and astutely proving the value of good design.

 “There is a blue-collar work ethic to lettering—it’s repetitive and takes a long time to complete, but when you’re finished…there’s something concrete to show.”
 Driven by a tactile approach to type, Erik Marinovich is a San Francisco based lettering artist and the co-founder of the popular Friends of Type blog.